Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Concluding Remarks

 \section{Concluding Remarks}

-In this paper we have studied the blind network revenue management problem and the bandits with knapsacks problem, both under the constraint that the decision maker cannot change the action (either in the form of posting a price vector, or in the form of pulling an arm) more than a certain number of times.
+In this paper, we have studied the blind network revenue management problem under the constraint that the decision maker cannot change the price vector more than a limited number of times.
 Our results suggest that the best-achievable regret, as a function of the switching budget, can be characterized by a resource-dependent piecewise-constant function of the switching budget.
-Real-world decision makers can benefit from our study and achieve better performance when they simultaneously face uncertainty, resource constraints, and switching constraints.
+We recommend using our algorithms when decision makers simultaneously face uncertainty, resource constraints, and switching constraints.